abi2811/ITManagement/README.md

 # ITManagementDemo with MS SQL Server Linux (Docker)

+### Plan

+[x] create application base with basic functions

+[ ] add container IoC to code

+[ ] add authorization module

+[ ] add generating documents module

+[ ] create SPA with Angular

+[ ] deploy app to production server

+### What the project does?
+IT Management - an application that manages IT devices, for example: laptops, tablets, mobile phones.

+Functions:

+* device base in the company,

+* register of rented devices for employees,

+* device history,

+* generating documents for the transfer and receipt of devices,

+* generating reports

+### Why the project is useful?
+I used the software for such devices management but I had to cancel because of the license prices.

+I decided to write the same software not only for myself.
+I think that it is necessary for the IT department to operate.

+The IT department will know:

+* how many devices are available

+* who has our devices

+* who had the devices before

+### How users can get started with the project?
+#### for tests

+Setup Docker Database and install dotnet core:

 1. Install docker from https://www.docker.com/get-started

 2. Check if the docker installation was successful?